pjbroad/meters/README.md

 sudo service apache2 reload
 ```

-#### Configure paths used by JavaScript
+#### Configure web application options

 Modify server/config/template_meters_config.js to refer to your api
 directory then copy to html/meters_config.js.
+Also set the type of
+utility meters you wish to use.
 For example:

 ```
 cd $CODEBASE/config